andreros/playground/lerna-mathstuff/README.md

 "Monorepo - A single repository holding the code of many modules".

-A project to demonstrate a monorepo with Lerna, by [Bruce Campbell](https://github.com/eatrocks).
+A project to demonstrate a monorepo with Lerna, by [Bruce Campbell](https://github.com/eatrocks) as shown in this youtube video tutorial
+"[Managing a Monorepo with Lerna](https://www.youtube.com/watch?v=e7VBl4Kra5E)".
 For further details, please visit [Lerna Mathstuff Git Repository](https://github.com/eatrocks/lerna-mathstuff) or view the presentation [Monorepo with Lerna](https://slides.com/eatrocks/monorepos-with-lerna/).